Connect & Thrive: Networking & Speed Mentoring Event

 Whether you're looking to build your network, gain career advice, or simply be inspired, this event is for you.

-Join us in a supportive and empowering environment that fosters connection, growth, and sisterhood!
+Join us in a supportive and empowering environment that fosters connections, growth, and sisterhood!

 In this event, you’ll:

-Gain valuable insights and guidance on a range of topics from experienced mentors and professionals.
+Gain insights and guidance from experienced mentors and professionals.

 Experience sisterhood and allyship in action